Inclusion at Bridgewater Primary School

 An overview of Inclusion and Pastoral Care

-At Bridgewater we are delighted to have been recognised for the importance that inclusion plays within our school, having been awarded the IQM Flagship Award in February 2014 and the Inclusion Quality Mark in 2010.
-The 2014 report can be located in the section ‘What makes us unique?’
-Dr Wendy Daley noted that “Inclusion here really means ALL…….Working together to build better futures is the reality here.
+At Bridgewater we are delighted to have been recognised for the importance that inclusion plays within our school, having been awarded the Inclusion Quality Mark in 2010 and the IQM Flagship Award in February 2014.
+We have been reaccredited with Flagship status every year since 2014.
+The 2014 Flagship report can be located in the section ‘What makes us unique?’
+Dr Wendy Daley noted that: “Inclusion here really means ALL…Working together to build better futures is the reality here.
 Nurture and developmental practice impacts on the success of each child and builds the sustainable energy and skills to ensure continuous learning.
 Bridgewater builds lives and futures”.

 Alongside our team of dedicated teachers and non-teaching staff we aim to: